“I am not giving up. I am just starting over.”

 At first, I decided to self-quarantine after learning that many overweight people in my age group died in Italy.
 For the first two weeks, It did not change my life much.
-Most of Merida remained the same, and I decided that I would go out less often.
+Most of Merida remained the same, and I decided to go out less often.
 Then, things began to change.
 First, some restaurants began to close.
 Then all the cultural venues around the city closed.

-About two weeks after my self-imposed quarantine, the government imposed a stay-at-home policy.
-Nowadays, restaurants only deliver, and most stores, except convenience stores and supermarkets, are closed.
-(No more than one person can enter a store, and even then, most stores are not open to anyone over the age of 60).
+Two weeks after my self-imposed quarantine, the government imposed a stay-at-home policy.
+Nowadays, restaurants only deliver, and most stores are closed except convenience stores and supermarkets.
+(No more than one person can enter a store; even then, most stores are not open to anyone over 60).
 No alcohol was available for sale during most of the last five months.
 You cannot leave the house without a mask.

 So far, the Yucatan has had 2000 Coronavirus deaths, 90% of which occurred in the past three months.
 Mexico has the third-highest number of deaths globally, and many experts maintain that the actual death rate may be several times the number reported by the government.